FranklinRuiz/minilm-lite/README.md

 - **Embedding Storage**: Store and retrieve relevant items using an embedding store with similarity-based scoring.
 - **Simple API**: Easy-to-use interfaces for embedding generation and similarity matching.
 - **Optimized for Performance**: Powered by ONNX Runtime for efficient inference.
+- **Text Classification**: Automatically categorize user queries based on embedding similarity, suitable for diverse use cases.

 ---